Nvidia Ampere Purportedly 50% Faster Than Turing At Half The Power Consumption

 As reported by the Taipei Times, Yuanta Securities Investment Consulting Co has some very juicy details on Nvidia's next-generation GeForce (codenamed Ampere) graphics cards.
-Ampere will allegedly deliver up to 50% higher performance than current Turing at half the power consumption.
+According to the firm, Ampere will allegedly deliver up to 50% higher performance than current Turing at half the power consumption.

 It's no secret that Ampere will come out of the 7nm furnace.
 Unlike AMD who remains faithful to TSMC, Nvidia will be hooking up with both TSMC and Samsung to produce the company's 7nm graphics cards.
 Therefore, stock shouldn't be a major concern for Nvidia.